 3. OFFLINE / PRIVATE …………………………………… 4.
 ONLINE/PRIVATE

-Figure 1: The four coordinates of communication related to privacy and journalism
+Figure 1: The four coordinates of communication related to privacy and journalism.

 [Note for designer: This graphic is just a draft to show the idea, please feel free to edit and change it in order to get a more attractive Figure]